 19. Tansy

 Many gardeners plant tansy near their roses to deter Japanese and cucumber beetles.
-It also gets rid of Colorado potato beetles.
+It may also help deter Colorado potato beetles.

-It’s believed to emit a scent that confuses these pests, making it difficult for them to find target plants.
+It’s believed to emit a scent that confuses these pests.
+As a result, they struggle to find their target plants.

 Purchase tansy seeds online.